gzaets/ECS189LGroupProject/ProjectDocument.md

 I also created the game win screen, which uses the template created by @mohalibou for the game over screen.
 The game win screen is equipped with the proper transitions.

 I also worked with the logic relating to the game over.
 In particular, the game has been programmed so the player does not move when a game over has been reached, regardless of any input given.

-*Building Purchases Popups* - Whenever a player wants to make building purchases, there will be a pop-up UI that provides only the necessary details related to purchasing the building.
-These pop-ups were designed to be informative yet unobtrusive, ensuring that players can easily continue their gameplay after making their decisions.
-[Image of the UI element.](https://imgur.com/a/QpFgE2e) [Code for the implementation.](https://github.com/gzaets/ECS189LGroupProject/blob/95fb360e1d161850f159c9be5be817f74850d85c/Sovereign%20Saga/Assets/Scripts/BuildingItem.cs#L99-L100)

-*Game Over/Main Menu* - I also designed the game over menu, and main menu, providing players with options to exit or enter the game without disrupting the flow of the game.
-[Images of the UI elements.](https://imgur.com/a/8BAxONR) [Code for swapping scenes between the main menu and the game world.](https://github.com/gzaets/ECS189LGroupProject/blob/8064c282ef477012e9b929734c1cb52955400d0c/Sovereign%20Saga/Assets/Scripts/SceneSwitcher.cs#L1-L14) [Code for the user to quit the game.](https://github.com/gzaets/ECS189LGroupProject/blob/master/Sovereign%20Saga/Assets/Scripts/QuitGame.cs)

 ## Animation and Visuals (Fred Dang @fdang2000)